-3030: Honors Pre-Calculus
+3MAT195J: CE Pre-Calculus for Science & Engineering

-This course is offered to juniors who have met one of the following criteria: Successfully completed Honors Algebra II and have been recommended by the Honors Algebra II teacher of record.
-Successfully completed the Virtual High School Algebra II summer course offering with a final average of 85% or better.
-Eligibility for enrollment in the Virtual High School Algebra II summer course requires grade 9 CP Algebra I and grade 10 CP Geometry teacher of record recommendations and Director of Academic Programs final approval before registration.
-This course is aligned with the Massachusetts Mathematics Frameworks.
+This is a concurrent enrollment course taught through Middlesex Community College by Shawsheen Mathematics faculty in the students' regular academic schedule.
+This course is offered to juniors who have successfully completed Honors Algebra II and have been recommended by the Honors Algebra II teacher of record.
 This course covers trigonometry, elementary functions, analytic geometry, and math analysis topics as preparation for calculus.
 Topics of study also include complex numbers; polynomial, logarithmic, exponential, rational, right trigonometric, and circular functions, and their relations, inverses, and graphs; trigonometric identities and equations; solutions of right and oblique triangles and conic sections.
+Students in this course will receive both high school and college credit.
+Students must meet the following pre-requisites to enroll in this course: Score of 480 or higher on PSAT or SAT Evidence Based Reading and Writing, a grade of 85% or better in his/her 11th grade English course, a grade of 85% or better in Algebra II, and at least a 3.0 high school grade point average.